cl-axon/cl-paip/README.rst

 "0".

 If you would like to run the examples for just a given chapter, you can do that as well.
-For instance, once you have done ``(requires "examples")``, this will execute the examples for Chapter 3:
+For instance, once you have done ``(in-package :paip.examples)``, the following will execute the examples for Chapter 3:

 .. code:: lisp